vdotok/JS-m2m/README.md

-# Vdotok QuickStart Source for One to one Call Demo
+# Vdotok QuickStart Source for Group Call Demo
-This is a demo project to demonstrate using chat  with Angular 9+.
+This is a demo project to demonstrate using  Group call demo with Angular 9+.

 ## Live Demo
  Fellow the link below to visit the live demo

-  <a href="https://one2one.vdotok.com" target="_blank" title="Chat Demo">Live Demo</a>
+  <a href="http://m2m.vdotok.com" target="_blank" title="Chat Demo">Live Demo</a>

 ## Prerequisites